moodymudskipper/once/README.md

 ### progress bars

-You’ll have to run those yourself to see the progress bar
+You’ll have to run those yourself to see the progress bar.

 ``` r
 # just call pb_for() to get a progress bar